-Due to a failure to satisfactorily complete restoration activities at two compressor stations associated with the Rover Pipeline Project, FERC today ordered Energy Transfer Partners to file an account within the next two days explaining why such activities were not finished within the committed timeframe, and include photographic evidence that these issues are being properly addressed.
+Due to a failure to satisfactorily complete restoration activities at two compressor stations associated with the Rover Pipeline, FERC today ordered Energy Transfer Partners to file an account within the next two days explaining why such activities were not finished within the committed timeframe, and include photographic evidence that these issues are being properly addressed.

 According to FERC’s Rich McGuire, to date, the company has failed to complete the following restoration projects: